maserowik/SpeedSensor/README.md

 * All Serial output is kept out of the interrupt service routine for stability.
 * The measurement counter resets on power cycle or Arduino reset.
 * Silence on the Serial Monitor after the ready message is correct -- it means the system is armed and waiting.
-* The Wemos stores the last 20 readings in memory.
+* The Wemos stores a rolling history of readings in memory.
 These are lost if the Wemos is power cycled or if the Clear button is used.
 * The webpage at 4.3.2.1 loads once and updates live without reloading.
 No flicker.
 * The captive portal opens the browser automatically on Android, iOS, macOS, and Windows when connecting to the SpeedSensor hotspot.
 If it does not trigger automatically navigate to 4.3.2.1 manually.
 * The reading history table shows Reading #, m/s, km/h, mph, and Direction only.
 Timestamp is not shown on the webpage -- it is available on the Serial Monitor output only.